Oscar Pistorius says Reeva Steenkamp died in his arms

-Murder-accused Paralympian explains to court how he tried in vain to stem slain girlfriend's blood loss to save her life
+Murder-accused Paralympian athlete Pistorius explains to court how he tried in vain to stem his slain girlfriend's blood loss to save her life after he shot her on Valentine's Day

 Pretoria: Oscar Pistorius returned to the witness stand yesterday, giving horrifying testimony about his vain attempts to stem girlfriend Reeva Steenkamp's blood loss and save her life using plastic bags and utility tape.